The right 3D printer can be an absolute godsend for architects.

-If you want more choices, get a printer which has versatility in selection of the filament.
+If you want more choices, get a printer that has versatility in the selection of filament.

 Some printers can print files created on any CAD software whereas others require you to use their own software or they require you to convert your designs into a specific format.